 Print and Mail Center

-Come assist in a variety of mailing projects to help serve EAA members.
-Training will be provided.
+If you enjoy production type work come assist in a variety of print & mailing projects to help serve EAA members.
+Running smaller equipment as in folder, cutter, collator, shrink wrapping and other bindery equipment, training will be provided.
 Looking for volunteers during the day, Monday-Friday.
 Hours are flexible.

 Kermit Weeks Hangar Volunteers

 Come join in on the fun and work alongside EAA staff and other volunteers at Kermit Week’s Hangar.
 Help restore and maintain the flying aircraft of the EAA collection.
 No experience is required as tasks will vary by skill level.
 Looking for volunteers on Wednesday evenings and Saturday mornings.
 Hours are flexible.